Quentin-Chauvelon/Zombie_Invasion_Survive/README.md

 The game can be played only or with other players thanks to a cross-server party system.

-The game has a low poly/cartoony visual style which is pretty appealing (with bright colors and simple geometry) while improving performance (less polygones à afficher).
+The game has a low poly/cartoony visual style which is pretty appealing (with bright colors and simple geometry) while improving performance (less polygones to render).

 # Status